16 Sensational Books Set in France to Love

 Historical Fiction Books Set in France

-I ordered the Age of Light after I found out about it in our Winter 2019 releases post.
-It’s a historical fiction novel about real-life photographer and model, Lee Miller.
+This historical fiction novel is about real-life photographer and model, Lee Miller.
 I had never heard about Miller prior to this book, though I was familiar with her lover – Man Ray.

 The Queen’s Fortune had everything I love in a historical fiction novel – royalty, drama, a touch of romance, a strong female protagonist, and action.
 This book starts out all action and it doesn’t let up!